Repeater Basics: What is a 2-way radio repeater and how is it used? April 24, 2015 10:58 4 Comments

 What is a Repeater?

 In the world of modern communication there is an ever increasing need for providing higher outreach.
-The traditional portable radios offer limited coverage area.
+The traditional Handheld Radios offer limited coverage area.
 However, a dedicated transceiver can help us achieve the requisite coverage.

 A repeater is essentially a communication device which acts as a link between two radio operators to cover a large area.
 If you need a large coverage area like your 50,000 acre ranch, city, county or even an entire state, a repeater system comes in handy.